 “Don’t be ridiculous, Natalie.
 Merrick has a girlfriend named Anneliese Darban.”

-Natalie raised one eyebrow, Spock-style..
+Natalie raised one eyebrow, Spock-style.

 “Oh please, Darban is out of town ninety percent of the time.
 She’s just a casual sex partner.
 There’s no commitment in that relationship, except to orgasm.”

 “OK, I’ll be honest.
 I’m attracted to Merrick.”